Capturing Evolution Genes for Time Series Data: Introduction

 Once aware of time series genes, we then aim to estimate what event will happen in future.
 Traditional works mainly predict events according to the data value of a snapshot, such as dynamic time warping \citep{Lines2015Time}, complexity-invariant distance\citep{Batista2014CID} and elastic ensemble\citep{Lines2015Time}.
 They concentrate on different distance measurements and find the nearest sample.
 However, the behaviors' evolution are more important for the prediction task.
 For example, an watt-hour meter experiencing a sudden drop in electricity consumption implies an abnormal event, which may be either caused by early damage to the meter or power-stealing behavior.
 Building the connection between the behavior evolution and the future event is another challenge.

-Here, we propose a novel model: \underline{G}enerative Mixtur\underline{e} \underline{N}onparam-etric \underline{E}ncoder (\methodraw), which distinguishes the distribution patterns of time series by learning generating the corresponding segments.
-This model has three major components: \textit{gene assignment}, aims at learning the corresponding genes of segments; \textit{gene generation}, aims at learning generating segments from each gene; \textit{gene application}, aims at modeling the behavior evolution and applying the learned genes to future value and event prediction.
+Here, we propose a novel model: \underline{G}enerative Mixtur\underline{e} \underline{N}onparam-etric \underline{E}ncoder (\methodshort), which distinguishes the distribution patterns of time series by learning generating the corresponding segments.
+This model has three major components: \textit{gene recognition}, aims at learning the corresponding genes of segments; \textit{gene generation}, aims at learning generating segments from each gene; \textit{gene application}, aims at modeling the behavior evolution and applying the learned genes to future value and event prediction.

-We evaluate the proposed model on a synthetic dataset and five real-world datasets.
+We evaluate the proposed model on a synthetic dataset and four real-world datasets.
 The experimental results demonstrate our advantage over several state-of-the-art algorithms on three different tasks (e.g., averagely +$10.56\%$ in terms of F1).
 Moreover, we demonstrate some meaningful interpretation of our method by visualizing the behavior evolution.
 We apply our method to predict clock error fluctuation of watt-hour meter in the State Grid of China\footnote{The state-owned electric utility of China, and the largest utility company in the world.} and help to reduce electrical equipment maintenance workloads by 50\%, which cost around \$300 million per year\footnote{http://www.sgcc.com.cn/ywlm/index.shtml}.

-Accordingly, our contributions are as follows: \begin{itemize} [leftmargin=*] \item We define the concept of evolution gene to formally describe how behaviors generate time series; \item We propose a novel and uniform framework that distinguishes the distribution patterns of time series and models the behavior evolution for predicting future values and events; \item We construct sufficient experiments, based on both synthetic and real-world datasets, to validate whether our method is capable of forecasting future values and events.
+Accordingly, our contributions are as follows: \begin{itemize} [leftmargin=*] \item We define the concept of evolution gene to formally describe how latent behaviors generate time series; \item We propose a novel and uniform framework that distinguishes the latent behaviors and model their evolution on time series. \item We construct sufficient experiments, based on both synthetic and real-world datasets, to validate whether our method is capable of modeling time series.
 Experimental results exhibit our method's advantage over eleven state-of-the-art algorithms in different prediction tasks. \item We have deployed our model to the real scenario for identifying abnormal watt-hour meters, under the corporation with State Grid of China.
 Through the application, we find that the genes learned by our model can provide some explanations for the anomalies in practice. \end{itemize}